 It helped that this quilt is a "cheater" quilt.
 The name sounds a little ugly but the quilt most certainly isn't.

 Cheater quilts are great because you don't have to piece the top.
 You find yourself a nice piece of fabric with a patchwork pattern and you sandwich a piece of batting in between your pretty patchwork fabric and a backing fabric.
 (I used this cheater fabric and this backing fabric.
-There is also a blue cheater that I have my eyes on.)
-You then sew along the edges in whatever fashion you choose.
+There is also a blue cheater that I have my eyes on. (*edit* This fabric has since sold out but I'll link other options at the bottom of this post!*) You then sew along the edges in whatever fashion you choose.
 You bind the quilt.
 Wash it.
 Boom.
 Gift complete.
 This quilt probably took me about 4 hours.

 Here's the quilt after I finished "quilting" on the horizontal and vertical lines of the cheater fabric.